IgniteUI/help-topics/topics/01_General-and-Getting-Started/04_Defining_Events_with_ASPNET_Helper.md

 #### Purpose

 This topic demonstrates how to define a client event handler using the ASP.NET MVC helper.
-While the provided example uses the `igCombo`™ `selectionChanged` event, the same approach is used for all components’ ASP.NET MVC helpers that support it(all Line of Bussiness components' ASP.NET MVC helpers).
+While the provided example uses the `igCombo`™ `selectionChanged` event, the same approach is used for all components’ ASP.NET MVC helpers that support it(all Line of Business components' ASP.NET MVC helpers).

 #### Required background